-11. Summary
+Summary

-Smile Education will make clients and candidates aware of the Safeguarding Policy through the following means: publication on our website.
+Smile Education will make clients and candidates aware of the Safeguarding Policy by making it publicly available on our website and signposting to it appropriate stages of the client/candidate journey.

 All staff, temporary workers, candidates and contractors must be aware that they have a professional duty to share information with other recruitment firms in order to safeguard children/adults at risk.
 The public interest in safeguarding children/adults at risk may override confidentiality interests.
 However, information will be shared on a need-to-know basis only, as judged by Smile Education.